 A Des Moines native, Victoria was born, raised, and proudly resides on the city’s east side.
-She is a class of 2000 graduate of North High School.
-She attended HBCU Morris Brown College in Atlanta, GA prior to graduating with Honors from DeVry University.
+She is a graduate of North High School.
+Victoria attended HBCU Morris Brown College in Atlanta, GA prior to graduating with Honors from DeVry University.

-Victoria returned to Des Moines to begin her career in the corporate world where she worked at Wells Fargo for 11 years.
-While there she was an active member of the WF Team Member Resource Group, Black/African Connection.
-In 2015 she chose to transition out of the corporate world to work in and with locally oriented businesses.
+Victoria returned to Des Moines in 2004 to begin a corporate career.
+However, in 2015 she chose to transition out of the corporate world to work in and with locally oriented businesses.
 Currently, she manages the day-to-day operations of the RideShare program for the Des Moines Area Regional Transit Authority (DART).

-Walking in the footsteps of hometown hero Mrs. Sue Brown, who was a founding member of the branch (1915) and founded the cities first NAACP Youth Chapter (1925), she serves as Advisor of the Des Moines NAACP Youth Council.
+Walking in the footsteps of hometown hero Mrs. Sue Brown, who was a founding member of the branch (1915) and founded the cities first NAACP Youth Chapter (1925), Victoria served as Advisor of the Des Moines NAACP Youth Council from 2015-2020.
 In 2018 she was elected to serve on the National Youth Works Committee of the NAACP as the Region IV Adult Representative and as the secretary of the Des Moines Branch.
 In 2019 she was appointed to the position of State Advisor of the Iowa-Nebraska State Conference of the NAACP and in November 2020 Victoria was elected to President of the Des Moines Branch.